linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 After the system is activated successfully, the authorization management icon will not be shown in the Dock.
 You can check the relevant information from "Control Center > System Info > About This PC".

-The activation success interface shows the information such as product name, version, etc. You can click **View Details** to view more information.
+The activation success interface shows the information such as product name, version, and so on.
+You can click **View Details** to view more information.

 The major information shown includes:
    - Product Name:  operation system name
    - Version: operation system version
    - Activation Status: including unactivated, expired and unactivated, and activated.